karlch/vimiv-qt/_sources/documentation/configuration/keybindings.rst.txt

 ``$XDG_CONFIG_HOME`` is usually ``~/.config/`` if you have not updated it.

 The configuration file is structured into sections.
-Each section corresponds to the mode in which the keybindings arevalid.
+Each section corresponds to the mode in which the keybindings are valid.
 In each section the keybindings are defined using ``keybinding : command to bind to``.
 Therefore ``f : fullscreen`` maps the ``f`` key to the ``fullscreen`` command.
 Special keys like space must be wrapped in tags in the form of ``<space>`` to allow to differentiate them